Healthdirect Free Australian health advice you can count on.

 beginning of content

-Bipolar disorder is a serious, chronic mental health condition that involves having extreme mood swings.
-Someone with bipolar disorder can swing between periods of depression and periods of feeling constantly high, irritable, agitated or excited, which is known as mania or hypomania.
+Bipolar disorder is a serious, long-term (chronic) mental health condition that involves having extreme mood swings.
+Someone with bipolar disorder can swing between periods of depression and periods of feeling ‘high’, irritable, agitated or excited, known as mania or hypomania.
+Some people with bipolar disorder also experience psychosis.
+This means that they lose touch with reality and may experience hallucinations, delusions and paranoia.

 If you have bipolar disorder, treatment can help make the episodes of depression and mania shorter, easier to get through and less likely to happen.

-Most people with bipolar disorder are treated with a combination of medication and psychotherapy.
+Most people with bipolar disorder manage the condition with a combination of medicines and psychotherapy.
 Psychological treatment on its own is usually not enough.
-Medication plays a vital role and is used to:
+Medicines play a vital role and are used to:

 • treat episodes of depression